Serenity car insurance review Dec 2020

 Serenity’s reps often respond to any negative reviews.
 This shows the company holds good customer experience in high regard.

 Accredited by the Better Business Bureau since 2010, Serenity Insurance earns an A+ rating with the BBB, with only four complaints in three years.

 How do I apply for a policy with Serenity?

-You can start your application online, but you’ll need to eventually speak with an agent to receive a quote:
+You can also start your application online, but you’ll need to eventually speak with an agent to receive a quote:

 - Go to Serenity Insurance’s website and click Get a Quote.